-The fourth transport and release barrier is the helium pressure boundary (HPB), which contains the primary circuit.
+The fourth transport and release barrier is the HPB, which contains the primary circuit.
 Once the fission products have been transported from the core into the coolant, they are transported throughout the primary circuit by the helium coolant.
-Although the primary purpose of the helium purification system (HPS) is to control chemical impurities in the helium, the HPS efficiently removes both gaseous and metallic fission products from the helium at a rate determined by the gas flow rate through the purification system [INL 2010b].
+Although the primary purpose of the helium purification system (HPS) is to control chemical impurities in the helium, the HPS efficiently removes both gaseous and metallic fission products from the helium at a rate determined by the gas flow rate through the purification system (INL 2010b).